Anticosti National Park

-Anticosti National Park (French (official): Parc National d'Anticosti) is a provincial park of Quebec, Canada.
+Anticosti National Park (French (official): Parc National d'Anticosti) is a provincial park of Quebec, located in the Gulf of St. Lawrence.
 It consists of 3 non-contiguous areas totalling 572 km2 of land in the centre of Anticosti Island.
+Portions of the park are within Anticosti World Heritage site.

+Tourism

 It is organized into 6 tourist sectors and 1 central zone: